abahmanem/near-node-setup-shardnet/tutorial/deploy-node.md

    Edit ~/.near/validator_key.json file and change the following :

-       1. “account_id” to xxxx.factory.shardnet.near, where xxxx is the Pool_Name (abahmane our case)
+       1. “account_id” to xxxx.factory.shardnet.near, where xxxx is the Pool_Name (Pool_Name=abahmane in our case)
        2. private_key to secret_key